Urgent Care Clinic Q&A

 Visit North Tex MedCare Clinic and Urgent Care for non-emergency concerns that still require immediate attention.
 Urgent Care Clinics are equipped to deal with burns, scrapes, sprains, minor fractures, cuts and infections of a non-life threatening nature.
 Call us for more information.
-We are conveniently located at 5057 Keller Springs Rd Ste 300 Addison TX 75001.
+We have convenient locations to serve you in Fort Worth, TX and Addison, TX!

 If you require care right away and cannot wait for an appointment with your Primary Care Physician, you may consider going to an Urgent Care Clinic to have your needs addressed.
 Urgent Care Clinics are staffed by doctors and nurses who can respond to non-emergency medical concerns on a walk-in basis.